stromnet/norbert/README.md

 -       example – example module

-NOTE: The example module currently has some issues, see the next section for an alternative.

 Once you select the project, you can run the following commands:

 -       clean: cleans up all compiled packages